Earth Day: Earth Day 1970

 As the talented regional coordinators fanned out across the country, however, they immediately encountered two problems.
 First, by 1970, the concept of "teach-ins" had become passé.
 Moreover, teach-ins generally involved debates, and no one was pro-pollution.
 Second, and more troubling, leading activists on college campuses were deeply involved in the anti-war and civil rights movements.
 They tended to view the environment as a distraction.

 The "Earth Day" name

 The solution to the first problem came from an unexpected direction.
-Shortly after the turn of the year, a quiet man named Julien Koenig stopped by the national offices and volunteered to help.
+Shortly after the turn of the year, Julien Koenig stopped by the national offices and volunteered to help.
 Koenig was a Madison Avenue giant.
 His campaign for Volkswagen, "Think Small," was later cited by Advertising Age as the "greatest advertising campaign of the 20th century."